aai-institute/beyond-jupyter/oop-essentials/ide-features/README.md

 #### Substring Search

-Sometimes we want to search for the occurrences of string literals or code snippets.
+Sometimes we want to search for the occurrences of string literals/code snippets.

 | IDE       | Shortcut     |
 | --------- |--------------|
 | JetBrains | Ctrl+Shift+F |
 | VSCode    | TODO         |

+Note, however, that, in most cases, this type of feature should not be used to search and replace code occurrences.
+Whenever possible, a dedicated [refactoring function](#refactoring) should be used instead, as it is both quicker and significantly more failsafe, provided that type annotations are applied rigorously.

 ### Class Hierarchy Display